Shahrul Nizam

-Mohamad Shahrul Nizam bin Ros Hasni (born 25 May 1998) is a Malaysian professional footballer who plays for Malaysia Super League club Terengganu as a centre-back.
+Mohamad Shahrul Nizam bin Ros Hasni (born 25 May 1998) is a Malaysian professional footballer who plays as a centre-back for and captains Malaysia Super League club Terengganu.

 Club career

-Terengganu
+Terengganu FC

-On 9 November 2020, Shahrul Nizam signed a two-year contract with Terengganu.
+In November 2021, it was announced the Shahrul had agreed to sign contract with Terengganu FC.
+On 20 September 2023, Shahrul made his AFC Cup debut, starting in a 1–0 win over Central Coast Mariners.

 International career

 Sharul Nizam represented the Malaysian national team at the 2019 Southeast Asian Games.

 Shahrul Nizam also represented Malaysia at 2019 AFF U-22 Youth Championship.